avigadmi/cpd-quickstart-watson-assistant/README.md

         $ oc new-project my-project --display-name="My Project"

 That's it, project has been created.
-Though it would probably be good to set your current project to this (thought new-project does it automatically as well), such as:
+It would probably be good to set your current project, such as:

         $ oc project my-project